Improving Demand Forecasting in Open Systems with Cartogram-Enhanced Deep Learning: Results

 We deal with coarse-grained cells rather than individual stations due to the computation cost, so our ST-CGA model only provides the aggregated prediction of demand at the cell level.
 To guess the demand $\hat{x}_j(t)$ of an individual station $j$, we distribute the predicted demand of a cell $i$ to which the station belongs by the number of stations in the cell, under the assumption of the homogeneity of the demand within a cell supported by Fig.~\ref{fig:CV_P}.
 That is,

 We can obtain all $\hat{X}_i(t)$'s for all cells due to the cartogram without any exception, which allows us to guess the $\hat{x}_j(t)$ for a brand-new station $i$ that was not trained before.
-Not only it opens up the possibility of the prediction for a brand-new station, but also enables the long-period, yearly prediction.
+It opens up the possibility of the prediction for a brand-new station and enables the long-period, yearly prediction.
 The previous studies~\cite{Zhang2017regional_demand_example1, Kim2019regional_demand_example4, Li2019regional_demand_example2} exclude the brand-new demand caused by the newly installed stations, which results in the prediction in the limited period (a few weeks or months) to avoid the appearance of the new stations.
 At this point, we would like to emphasize that we surmount both of the short-period prediction and the exclusion of the new stations, by introducing the cartogram.

-The estimation results for a new station, labeled as $j=972$, are shown in Fig. \ref{fig:prediction_for_new_station}, for a week representatively.
+The estimation results for a new station, labelled as $j=972$, are shown in Fig. \ref{fig:prediction_for_new_station}, for a week representatively.
 This station was newly installed and solely located in the cell marked by a red arrow in Fig.~\ref{fig:mean_x}(b) in 2019, so the cell in 2018 had no station and is shown as being empty in Fig.~\ref{fig:mean_x}(a).
 The prediction $\hat{x}_{972}(t)$ does not perfectly match the empirical value $x_{972}(t)$ but their maximal difference is less than one bicycle.
 Moreover, the quasiperiodic behavior shown in the empirical data is well reproduced in the prediction.
+The extent of predicting new demand that was not trained can be an indicator to assess the model's capability, beyond the prediction error~\cite{sutton2020identifying}.